nuwcru/krmp_varSens/README.md

 │     ├──
 │     └──
 ├── Scripts
 │     ├──  simulation.R         <- simulate data to ensure variance is being captured properly by whatever model we use │     │                            - nlme model for simplicity / jags for thorough understanding and benefits from bayesian framework
-│     ├──
+│     ├──  jags.R               <- Real Data using similar model structure to that tested in simulation.R
-│     └──
+│     └──  ivi_scratch.R        <- Programmatically calculate IVI
 └── Figures
-      ├──
-      └──
+      ├── beta_chickage.jpg     <- from jags.R - het resid variance by year
+      ├── betas_broodsize.jpg   <- from jags.R - het resid variance by year
+      ├── betas_broodsize.jpg   <- from jags.R - het resid variance by year
+      ├── sigma_CIs.jpg         <- from jags.R - het resid variance by year
+      ├── chickage-year.jpg     <- from jags.R - het resid variance by year
+      └──  broodsize-year.jpg   <- from jags.R - het resid variance by year

 ```